esteeschwarz/SPUND-LX/psych/HA/README.md

   looking into eval-002.csv which assembles all distances over target over query and including lemma and url we find that e.g. for 'dog' there is not more than 1 condition matching per url which is strange and maybe not possible as dog with lot of matches without query should not match only for condition b in url 1 for example but also with other noun precedents i.e. conditions. so that seems a flaw in the distance assembling function or in the part returning the q value...

   #### observations
-  computing distances with antecedent.pos==DET(eval-004) and antecedent.pos~DET (eval-005)brings contrary results for distances obs vs. ref.
+  computing distances with antecedent.pos==DET(eval-004) and antecedent.pos~DET (eval-005) finds contrary results for distances obs vs. ref.
 TODO check again dist df creating function.

   [poster appendix](https://ogy.de/poster-coherence)